lizio27/portfolio/README.md

     <!-- About Me Section -->
     <section id="about">
       <h2>About Me</h2>
       <p>Hello!
-I'm a finance professional with a passion for the Capital Markets.
-I am currently working in Morgan Stanley as a Credit Risk Analyst.
-         I enjoy solving complex financial problems and building tools to streamline processes.</p>
+I'm a finance professional with an insatiable passion for Markets.
+I am currently working in Morgan Stanley as a Risk Analyst, where I enjoy solving complex financial problems and building tools to streamline processes.
+I am a firm believer of the short-term inefficiency of the Stock market, and I like to do my research and exploit opportunities. </p>
     </section>

     <!-- Resume/CV Section -->
     <section id="resume">
       <h2>Resume/CV</h2>
-      <p>Download my resume: <a href="path/to/your/resume.pdf" download>Download PDF</a></p>
+      <p>Download my resume: <a href="https://github.com/lizio27/portfolio/blob/main/CV_Salvatore%20Lizio_def.pdf" download>Download PDF</a></p>
     </section>

     <!-- Projects Section -->